-You listen to your heating system start up and you’re expecting a comfy blast of warm air, but instead all you feel is cool air blowing.
+You hear your furnace start up and you’re ready for a comfy blast of warm air, but instead all you feel is cool air blowing.
 That’s not what you want in the freezing weather!

-There are a few reasons why your furnace could be putting off cold air.
-Knochelmann Service Experts Heating & Air Conditioning is here with some of them to help you detect the culprit.
+There are a couple reasons why your heating system could be blowing cold air.
+Knochelmann Service Experts is here with some of them to help you detect the culprit.

-It might feel silly, but the thermostat is the first thing you want to look at.
-It’s the starting place for any furnace technician, too.
-Make sure the system is set to “auto as opposed to “on.”
-If the thermostat is set to “on” then your HVAC system will blow continually, even when it isn’t heating the air being produced, thus blowing cold air.
+It might sound silly, but the thermostat is the first thing you want to look at.
+It’s the first place any heating system technician will check, too.
+Confirm the system is set to “auto as opposed to “on.”
+If the thermostat is set to “on” then your HVAC system will blow continually, even when it isn’t heating the air coming out, thus blowing cold air.
 Turning it to “auto” will make sure the heating system only blows when it’s truly heating the air to keep your home warm and cozy.

-Most air filters need to be changed monthly to prevent them from growing dirty and clogged.
-If air filters aren’t changed often enough, the clogged air filter may restrict airflow into your heating system.
-If this takes place, it can overheat your furnace, causing the equipment to stop heating as a safeguard.
+The majority of air filters need to be changed monthly to prevent them from growing dirty and clogged.
+If air filters aren’t changed often enough, the dirty air filter may restrict airflow into your heating system.
+If this takes place, it can overheat your system, causing the equipment to stop heating as a safeguard.

-If your duct work has leaks, connection troubles, or was not designed correctly, it could allow warm air from the heating system to seep out.
-This would not only cause your heating equipment to blow cold air, it could significantly run up your energy bills since your heating system is heating non-living space, and will have to work harder to keep your home comfortable.
+If your duct work contains leaks, connection troubles, or was not designed correctly, it could permit warm air from the furnace to seep out.
+This would not only cause your heating equipment to produce cold air, it could actually run up your energy bills since your furnace is heating non-living space, and will have to work overtime to keep your home comfortable.

-There are multiple other reasons that your heating system could blow cold air.
-Call Knochelmann Service Experts Heating & Air Conditioning today and we’ll send a professional to diagnose your issue and get your home warm and comfortable again in no time.
-If you have yet to turn on your furnace but don’t want to get left in the cold, contact us about our fall promotion and find out how you can save money on a fall tune-up.
+There are multiple other reasons that your heating system could produce cold air.
+Call Knochelmann Service Experts today and we’ll send a professional to diagnose your problem and get your home warm and comfortable again in no time.
+If you haven’t turned on your furnace yet but don’t want to get left in the cold, contact us about our fall promotion and learn how you can save money on a Precision tune-up.